simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

     )
 ```

-We will replace the inlined function code in the Lambda function definition with an [`AssetArchive`](https://www.pulumi.com/docs/intro/concepts/assets-archives/) that contains the function code and directs to the `dist` folder of the viewer request function.
+We will replace the inlined function code in the Lambda function definition with an [`AssetArchive`](https://www.pulumi.com/docs/intro/concepts/assets-archives/) containing the function code and pointing to the `dist` folder of the viewer request function.

 ```fsharp